Iconic Creed Front man Plays Orlando’s Hippest Cocktail Party in April

 I enjoyed hearing “Justify” and “Weathered,” the latter one where he playfully admitted to forgetting a few words in the second verse.
 There were also a few nice sing-along moments that left Stapp appreciative, including a dramatic version of “My Sacrifice” and the fantastic finale “One Last Breath,” where he closed with “That was beautiful my friends.”

-Stapp is currently touring in support of his new memoirs, Sinner’s Creed.
+Stapp is currently touring in support of his new memoir, Sinner’s Creed.
 I have not read the book yet, but Stapp has had an interesting life with numerous peaks and valleys, and word on the street is that it is deeply reflective.
 Visit his website to grab a copy

 Are You Ready